stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

    the corresponding neutral element.
 There must be no constraints on type parameter `a` in these implementations.

-5. Repeat exercises 3 and 4 for type `Last`.
+5. Repeat exercises 3 and 4 for record `Last`.
 The `Semigroup` implementation should return the last non-nothing value.

    ```idris